ctrlplusb/easy-peasy/website/docs/docs/api/action.md

 # action

 Allows you to declare an action on your model.
-An action is used to perform updates on your store.
-They specifically have access to the part of your state tree against which they were defined.
+An action is used to perform updates on your [store](/docs/api/store).
+Actions will have access to the state that is local to them.

 ```javascript
 action((state, payload) => {
   state.items.push(payload);
 })
 ```

-When your model is processed by Easy Peasy all of your actions are bound against the store's `actions` property.

 ##  Arguments